SolaceProducts/event-management-agent/docs/rest.md

 ## To list scans

-This will return a list of items that have been scanned.
+This returns a list of items that have been scanned.

 ```
 curl -H "Content-Type: application/json" -X GET http://localhost:8180/api/v2/ema/scan